RLuisier/my3UTRs/3_analysis_3UTR_isoforms.md

 Characterise the output of the pipeline in terms of number of newly identified 3' UTR isoforms, 3' UTR expression in each compartment, number of isoforms expressed.
 Described in file [characterise_output_pipeline.R](./scripts/characterise_output_pipeline.R).

-### 7. Analysis of differential 3' UTR usage between cell body and axonal compartment
+### 7. Differential 3’UTR isoforms expression analysis

 Perform differential 3' UTR expression analysis between cell body and axonal compartment leading to the identification of candidate 3' UTR for axonal remodelling.
 Described in file [differential_expression_between_compartments.R](./scripts/differential_expression_between_compartments.R).